Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-For any $a$ in such a component $C$ with $x(a)=0$, let $x'(a)=1$ if $a$ has the same parity as the $1$s in $C$.
-Otherwise, let $x'(a)=x(a)$.
-Using property~(\ref{acc_b}) of \ref{def:accep} it is easy to see that $x'$ is a chromatic $3$-coloring. \end{proof}
+We define $x'$ as follows.
+Let $x'(a)=x(a)$ if $x(a)=1$ or $2$.
+If $x(a)=0$, then consider the connected component $C$ of $D$ containing $a$.
+If $a$ has the same parity as the positions of $1$s in $C$, then let $x'(a)=1$; otherwise let $x'(a)=x(a)=0$.
+Using condition~(\ref{acc_b}) of Definition~\ref{def:accep} and the above claim, it is easy to see that $x'$ is a proper $3$-coloring.